message/iata/AE.md

 24. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
 25. Passengers entering Abu Dhabi (AUH) must register before departure on <a href="https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals">https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals</a> .
 This will generate a QR code which must be presented before departure and upon arrival.
 - This does not apply to nationals of United Arab Emirates.
-26. Residents of United Arab Emirates entering Abu Dhabi (AUH) must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before departure.
+26. Residents of United Arab Emirates entering Abu Dhabi (AUH) must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure.
 They must update the certificate on <a href="https://smartservices.ica.gov.ae">https://smartservices.ica.gov.ae</a> .
 - This does not apply to passengers younger than 16 years.
 <p>